khushiNgm/90-Days-DevOps/Day10withSH/solution.md

 4. Top Error Messages: Identify the top 5 most common error messages and display them along with their occurrence count.

 5. Summary Report: Generate a summary report in a separate text file.
-The report should include:
+The report should include:</br>

-■ Date of analysis
+■ Date of analysis</br>
-■ Log file name
+■ Log file name</br>
-■ Total lines processed
+■ Total lines processed</br>
-■ Total error count
+■ Total error count</br>
-■ Top 5 error messages with their occurrence count
+■ Top 5 error messages with their occurrence count</br>
 ■ List of critical events with line numbers

 ## Answer